 Dating After Widowhood – What Becomes of the Broken Hearted?

 When someone you love dies, it can feel as though part of you has died with them.
 The life you shared together is over and coming to terms with this hard fact can be difficult.
-Memories of happier times can cloud your vision and in the early days following the loss of a partner these feelings can cause a great deal of heartache and frustration.
+Memories of happier times can cloud your vision and in the early days following the loss of a partner, these feelings can cause a great deal of heartache and frustration.
+However, it is these memories that can help to keep you going.
+Knowing you have experienced being in love is a vital component for your recovery.
+Not everyone is so lucky.

 Every individual is different in the way they handle the hurdles of life’s journey and losing a partner is surely one of the greatest of all hurdles.
-Looking towards the future is hard, as you visualise yourself coping alone.
+Looking towards the future is hard, as you see yourself coping alone.
 However, it is hoped you will eventually come to terms with your loss and adapt to the new life ahead of you.
-For some, dating after widowhood is unthinkable.

 Reflections arousing sadness and longing

-The love you once shared with your partner is understandably a treasured experience and there will always be moments in time which evoke special memories.
+The love you once shared with your partner is understandably a treasured experience and there will always be occasions, which evoke special memories.
+Even those reflecting upon very basic experiences like cooking together or working in the garden will be recalled as special moments.

-Inevitably, you will find yourself looking on at couples and feeling envious they have each other.
-Missing having someone to hold your hand, or bring you tea in bed, are typical inner reflections arousing sadness and longing.
+Inevitably, you may find yourself looking on at couples and longing for what they have.
+Missing having someone to hold your hand, or to bring you tea in bed, are typical inner reflections arousing sadness and longing.
+It is the every day common place experiences, that are missed most of all.

-These are the moments most likely to cause an emotional reaction.
-Confronting these feelings is a complex issue and at times like this a bereavement counselor may be able to offer help.
+These are the moments most likely to cause an emotional reaction and confronting these feelings can be a complex issue.
+At times like this a bereavement counsellor may be able to offer conciliatory help to guide you through these challenging times.

-For instance, if you’ve been together a long time, it is hoped there is a bank of memories to remind you of how lucky you were to have experienced the love you shared with your partner.
+If you were together for a long time, it is hoped there is a bank of fond memories to remind you of how lucky you were to have experienced the love you shared with your partner.
+These memories are your ‘armour’ and you can recall them whenever you feel the need to reassure yourself that you have loved and been loved and nothing can take this away.

 Are you dating too soon?

 If and when you meet someone you think you would like to get to know further, enjoy the moment.
 However, if you find yourself feeling uncomfortable and as though you’re under-valuing the relationship you once shared with your partner, you may need to take a step back.
-This is the time to ask yourself if you really do want to be involved with someone new.
+This is the time to ask yourself if you’re ready to be involved with someone new.

-If it doesn’t feel right, then you may need to think again about whether you want to actually pursue another relationship.
+If it doesn’t feel right, then you may need to think again about whether you want to actually pursue another relationship at this time.
 It is important to know that having a partner in life is not a pre-requisite for happiness and being single is also absolutely fine.
 For some, remaining single is the best option.

 Embracing your independence